Governor Pen Portraits

 Mrs Amanda Vasey

 As a parent of two children at Washingwell I was delighted to be elected as a Parent Governor.
 My aim is to support the school with the outstanding opportunities it offers our children and encourage progress in all spheres.

 As a teacher myself I am very aware of the demands on schools and hope to offer my experience to Washingwell to further develop the successes of the school and allow Washingwell to continue to grow.
-I am link governor for PSHE and sit on the staffing and finance committee.
+I am link governor for PSHE and sit on the Resources committee.
 I will use my role to ensure students, staff and all stake holders continue to get the best possible outcomes from our school.

 As a parent, I feel very fortunate that my children attend a school where they feel secure and happy and make exceptional progress.
 I hope that as a Parent Governor I will be able to give something back to the school and support such dedicated and committed staff.

 Term of Office Expiry: 22 January 2020